deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 In 2023, we want to perform perform systematic user and field testing around security topics, partly following up on the often quoted ["When Signal hits the fan"](http://dx.doi.org/10.14722/eurousec.2016.23012) usable security study.

+### Easing onboarding through "Automatic Accounts"

 A large feature and impediment for more massive Delta Chat adoption is the required access to an e-mail account.
 While in many cases supplying an e-mail address and a password is enough for autoconfiguration to quickly succeed, it is not without problems.
 Many e-mail providers work with Delta Chat but several have unnecessary limitations and complications.
 Many users do not have a good e-mail address and can not easily get one.
 We are experimenting with new e-mail server setups that provide